 Aug 2014 the goat herd was finally moved to the new dairy!

 We are not certified organic.
-Although we do our utmost to feed and care for the animals in an all-natural way, we do not wish to be organic.
+Although we do our utmost to feed and care for the animals in an all-natural way, we are unable to go completely organic.
 Due to the strict organic requirements, it is not economically possible, nor do we wish to withhold medication from an ill animal.
 Be assured, we never sell milk from a sick animal, or one that may have been given antibiotics, until completely well and all drug residues are past.
 We are also required to test all milk for antibiotics before selling or processing.

 Fall '14 due to a 3 week hold on our dairy over a possible contamination issue with our raw milk, which turned out to be false, we expanded into pasteurized goat milk and yogurt!

 The winter '14 all milking animals were switched over to sprouted barley/fodder.
 Now 100% grain free!

 2015 saw many improvements on the dairy for the animal's welfare.......including becoming certified Animal Welfare Approved in the cow herd!!
 Also during the year a fifth field was planted in pasture for the doelings, and fences improved to pasture more animals, including the bucks.
 In the fall, barns were enclosed to provide warm winter accommodations, with more efficient hay feeders built inside, for the dry and milking does.
 A large pole barn was also enclosed to house the pregnant does with individual kidding pens, and pens for newborn kids and calves.

-Current projects include enclosing a large pole barn to house the pregnant does with individual kidding pens, and pens for newborn kids and calves.
-Along with finishing the inside of the new hydroponics building where we will be able to grow fodder to feed the entire herd!
+Current projects include setting up a more efficient irrigation system, along with finishing the inside of the new hydroponics building where we will be able to grow fodder to feed the entire herd!